digarok/install-cadius-action/README.md

 # install-cadius-action
-A Github Action for installing Cadius and allowing you to manipulate ProDOS disk images with it.
+A Github Action for installing Cadius and allowing you to manipulate ProDOS disk images in your workflows.

 # Example usage